Chart Color Schemes

 Parramatta's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Parramatta's health outcomes show excellent results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-The area has a very low prevalence of common health conditions across all age groups.
+Parramatta's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 54% of the total population (~18,673 people), leading that of the average SA2 area, compared to 59.9% across Greater Sydney.

 Frequently Asked Questions - Health